Join World Pulse now to read more inspiring stories and connect with women speaking out across the globe!

 I am trickling potential, longing to water fall

-Proving to myself how I proved it to the world
+Proving to myself that I've proved it to the world

 The why